trachote/dp-cdvae/README.md

 # Diffusion Probabilistic CDVAE (DP-CDVAE)
 DP-CDVAE is a generative model for crystal structure generation developed on crystal diffusional variational autoencoder ([CDVAE](https://github.com/txie-93/cdvae)).
-This is an implemented code of a paper: Diffusion probabilistic models enhance variational autoencoder for crystal structure generative modeling.
+This is an implemented code from a paper titled "Diffusion probabilistic models enhance variational autoencoder for crystal structure generative modeling".

 Link to [[Paper](https://arxiv.org/abs/2308.02165)]